spectralcode/OCTproZ/paper/paper.md

 If sample and reference arm of an OCT system contain different length of dispersive media, a wavenumber dependent phase shift is introduced to the signal and axial resolution decreases.
 Such dispersion mismatch usually occurs when the length or the number of optical fiber components and lenses is not identical in both optical arms.
 In this case, a hardware based dispersion compensation, such as variable-thickness fused-silica and BK7 prisms within in the sample arm [@drexler1999vivo], can be applied.
 A more convenient way to compensate for the additional phase shift, especially if the dispersion mismatch is introduced mainly by the sample itself, is numerical dispersion compensation.
 Hereby the signal is multiplied with a phase term $e^{(-i \Theta (k))}$ that exactly cancels the phase shift introduced due dispersion mismatch. [@cense2004ultrahigh] A user defined phase $\Theta (k)$ can be specified in the GUI by providing the coefficients of a third order polynomial.

-**Windowing:**
-Windowing is a basic step in digital signal processing that is applied right before the Fourier transform to reduce side lobes in the resulting signal.
+**Windowing** is a basic step in digital signal processing that is applied right before the Fourier transform to reduce side lobes in the resulting signal.
 It is in essence a multiplication of the k linear interference signal with a window function, which sets the signal to zero outside of a predefined interval.
 The GUI allows to choose between different window functions (Gaussian, Hanning, Sine, Lanczos and Rectangular window) and to set their width and center position.

 **IFFT:**
 The inverse Fourier transformation is the essential processing step to calculate the depth profile from the acquired and pre-processed (k-lineariziation, dispersion compensation, windowing) fringe pattern.
 OCTproZ utilizes the NVIDIA CUDA Fast Fourier Transformation library (cuFFT) to execute the inverse Fast Fourier Transform (IFFT).

-**Fixed-pattern noise removal:**
-Fixed pattern noise refers to structural artifacts in OCT images that appear as fixed horizontal lines.
+**Fixed-pattern noise removal** refers to the removal of structural artifacts in OCT images that appear as fixed horizontal lines.
 These artifacts are caused, for example, by variations in pixel response in the CCD camera in spectrometer based OCT systems or spurious etalons within the optical OCT setup. [@de2008spectral] A common approach to reduce fixed pattern noise is to acquire a reference signal in absence of a sample and subtract it from all subsequent recordings.
 In OCTproZ we have implemented the minimum-variance mean-line subtraction method that was described by Moon et al. [@moon2010reference] This approach does not require an additional reference recording and can be applied continuously such that fixed pattern noise due spectral intensity variation of the source is reduced as well.

 **Truncate and logarithm:**